iPhone 11 vs. iPhone 11 Pro: Here's the one you should actually buy

 |$1,099 (64GB), $1,249 (256GB), $1,449 (512GB)

-Discuss: iPhone 11 vs. iPhone 11 Pro: Here's the one you should actually buy
+Discuss: iPhone 11 vs. iPhone 11 Pro: Here are the important differences to help you decide which one to buy

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.